How are tumor markers used?

 Screening and early detection of cancer

 A perfect tumor marker would be one that could be used as a cancer screening blood test for all people.
 The tumor marker would only be found in people with cancer.
 It would tell doctors the type of cancer, how much cancer there is, and which treatment would work best.
-At this time there are no tumor marker tests that work like this.
+At this time no tumor marker tests work like this.

 For instance, let’s say a woman has cancer throughout her pelvis and belly (abdomen).
 A high level of the tumor marker CA 125 will strongly suggest ovarian cancer, even if it isn’t clear after surgery that the cancer started in the ovary.
 This can be important because treatment can then be aimed at ovarian cancer.

 Alpha fetoprotein (AFP) is another example of a tumor marker that may be used to help diagnose cancer.
 The level of AFP can go up with some liver diseases, but when it reaches a certain high level in someone with a liver tumor, doctors can be fairly sure that the tumor is liver cancer (a biopsy will still be needed, though).